alvaro-b-enguidanos/ngx-securize/README.md

 ### Testing

-In other to ensure that the decorators allows you to call to all the methods ( in a test environment, is wat you want ), just import the `SecurizeTestingModule` like so:
+In other to ensure that the decorators allows you to call to all the methods ( in a test environment, is what you want ), just import the `SecurizeTestingModule` like so:

 ```typescript
 TestBed.configureTestingModule({